Share

 Perhaps not all that far removed, then, from the present-day incarnation of competitive surfing, however incompatible the Olympic identity may be with the counter-cultural identity many of us still cling to.
 If surfing and the Olympics were to meet in Tokyo 2020, it would be — to use a classical term that has since been appropriated by surf culture — both epic and the very antithesis of epic.

 It seems that such a meeting is becoming increasingly likely.
 Yesterday surfing took a major step towards Olympic sport status, as the Tokyo Olympic Organizing Committee announced it had approved surfing for inclusion at the 2020 Games.
+For those who want to place a wager on surfing events, they can click on links such as 바카라.

 Alongside surfing on the list of five sports put forward by the organisers were skateboarding, sports climbing, karate and baseball/softball, whose governing bodies submitted a joint bid.
 (Baseball has in fact been included at the Olympics on numerous occasions, but was voted out of London 2012 and will not be played in Rio either.)
 The committee’s proposals are still subject to further approval by the International Olympic Committee, which will make its final decision in August of next year during the Rio Olympics.